 In Q2 2017, the Bank diversified its business activities to include uninsured mortgages.
-This occurred with the launch of the Bank's Alt-A Solutions lending program, which has since been renamed RFA Alternative.
+This occurred with the launch of the Bank's Alt-A lending program, which was relaunched with a new name in 2020.
 The program consists of non-prime uninsured mortgages that have typically been funded with CDIC insured deposits.
 The Bank mitigates its credit risk by targeting the market segment that consists of credit-worthy borrowers who may not qualify for a prime residential mortgage under current regulations, and by limiting its loan-to-value ("LTV") ratio to less than 80% and restricting lending to urban locations.
-To date the Bank has not incurred any losses on the RFA Alternative portfolio.
+To date the Bank has not incurred any losses on the new single-family originated portfolio.

-In Q4 2019, the Bank expanded its uninsured lending to include participation in syndicated construction loans.
-As of March 31, 2021, the portfolio consisted of three construction loans, six land development loans and three inventory loans, the latter of which relates to largely completed multi-unit condominium apartment buildings.
+In Q4 2019, the Bank expanded its uninsured lending to include construction loans.
+As of September 30, 2021, the portfolio consisted of construction loans, land development loans and inventory loans.
 The Bank mitigates credit risk by performing extensive due diligence procedures and by limiting the exposure to each counterparty and project, and by ensuring that all loans have a well-defined exit strategy.